qfpl/applied-fp-course/README.md

 * Will utilise both type & test driven development techniques
 * Will explain architectural and design trade-offs when appropriate

+UNSURE:
+===

+Use of lenses and classy `mtl` will be left to supplemental material.
+I would like to be able to use it lenses more but the additional explanation required might be a bit much and not very predictable ?

 Ultimate Goal
 ===============